stefanlinden/DWire/README.md

-# DWire
+# DWire (Delft Wire)
-A simple library for handling I2C on the MSP432, trying to be similar to Arduino's Wire library
+A simple library for handling I2C on the MSP432, trying to be similar to Energia's Wire library (originally from Arduino) but providing more advanced features.